This article covers the most important topics in the field of machine vision. In particular, I will cover

 - Communications System

 Machine vision systems include distinct elements or may be combined into a single unit, such as a smart camera that combines the functions of the discrete components into a single package.
-Irrespective of whether it is using a distinct or integrated system, the efficiency of the machine vision system also depends on the nature of the parts getting analyzed.
+Irrespective of whether it is using a distinct or integrated system, the efficiency of the intelligent system also depends on the nature of the parts getting analyzed.
 The more effective the orientation or placement of the component is, the better the system’s performance.

-The process and steps of Machine Vision
+The Process and Steps of Implementing Machine Vision Products

 - The process begins when a sensor identifies the presence of a physical entity.